-Looked at from a performance standpoint, tanks are cool: big hunks of metal that can move very fast, shoot things, and can endure a fair amount of being shot at.
+Looked at from strictly an engineering standpoint, tanks are cool: big hunks of metal that can move very fast, shoot things, and can endure a fair amount of being shot at.
 They’re battleships on land.
 They are a combination of mobility and firepower.
 In his very funny book, Don’t Stand Too Close to a Naked Man, Tim Allen writes about the appeal, when he describes his imaginary men’s theme park, where first you build things using cool tools, called Constructionland, then advance to Destructionland, where you get to destroy what you just built, using among other things, tanks:

 In Destructionland, a.k.a Militaryland, men get to use all that Army stuff: machine guns, howitzers, tanks.
 Only this time, they’re real.
 Remember that bridge you built?
 Blow it up!

 My wife would never get inside a tank: “It’s so hot in here, it’s so cramped.
 You like this?
 This is fun for you?”

 Every man would be thinking something else entirely: “Will this go through that wall?”
 Soon you’re going over a hill at full speed while the barrel’s going sideways, firing hot steel.